MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 2. Start your Partner Center submission for your UWP product

-    1.  **Be sure to select “Publish this app manually” or “No sooner than \[date\]” in the Publish date field!** If you don’t do this, your UWP game could be released to retail automatically without your intervention
+    1.  **Be sure to select “Publish this app manually” or “No sooner than \[date\]” in the Publish date field!** If you don’t do this, your UWP game could be released to retail automatically without your intervention.

 <table>
   <tr>